YashikGarg/javapad/README.md

 # <img style="float: right;" src="https://github.com/YashikGarg/javapad/blob/main/sample%20images/icon.png" width="45px" height="45px">&nbsp;&nbsp;<span>Javapad</span>

-I have spent nearly more than one weeks to write this Notepad application
+I have spent nearly one weeks to write this Notepad application

 I write this in Java Swing .
 I use JTextArea, a JMenuBar and add JMenu to it and add JMenuItems.